-Ayana Weekly is currently an Assistant Professor of Women, Gender, and Sxuality Studies at Grand Valley State University.
+Ayana Weekly currently works as an assistant professor of Women, Gender, and Sexuality Studies at Grand Valley State University.
 Ayana received her doctorate from the Feminist Studies Program in the Gender, Women, and Sexuality Studies Department at the University of Minnesota.
 She received her Bachelor of Arts in Psychology from Truman State University in Kirksville, Missouri in May 2002.
 Ayana's dissertation entitled "Now That's a Good Girl: Discourses of African American Women, HIV/AIDS, and Respectability" interrogates current politics of silence surrounding black female sexualities and HIV/AIDS.
 Drawing upon black feminist theory and cultural criticism about HIV/AIDS this research examines discursive representations of African Americans and the epidemic through both national and local black publications and popular fiction.

 Pre-doctoral Fellow 2006-07

-Alexander Bortolot was a doctoral candidate in the Department of Art History and Archeology at Columbia University.
+Alexander Bortolot currently works as the content strategist at the Minneapolis Institute of Art of was a doctoral candidate in the Department of Art History and Archeology at Columbia University.
 He received an MA and BA in Art History from Columbia and Harvard Universities, respectively.
 Mr. Bortolot's dissertation, entitled "Appearance versus Reality: The Representational Turn in 20th Century Makonde Masks and Performance" is based upon one year of field research in northern Mozambique, East Africa, and concerns the shifting aesthetics of an indigenous Mozambican masquerade genre in relation to Portuguese colonialism and the socialist ideology of the post-colonial Mozambican state.

 Pre-doctoral Fellow 2005-06

-Jennifer Lynn Stoever is currently an Associate Professor of English, Binghamton University.
+Jennifer Lynn Stoever currently works as an associate professor of English at Binghamton University.
 Jennifer was the 2005-06 Frederick Douglass Institute Pre-doctoral Fellow and a doctoral candidate in the Program in American Studies and Ethnicity at the University of Southern California.
 Her primary research areas include 20th century American literature and popular culture, African American and multiethnic literatures, cultural studies, and popular music (rock, hip hop, jazz).
 Her dissertation entitled: "Soundscapes of Blackness: Listening and the African American Novel" presented a critical cultural history of aurality in the United States by exploring how sound imagery converges and conflicts with visuality throughout key African American novels of the twentieth century.
 Her intellectual project represented an innovative and original contribution to an under-theorized aspect of American and African-American Studies; Soundscapes argued for both the pertinence of race to thinking about sound and the relevance of sound to constructions of raced identities.

-David Lewis-Colman is currently a faculty member at Ramapo College of New Jersey.
+David Lewis-Colman currently works as an assistant professor of Africana Studies at Ramapo College of New Jersey.
 He received his doctorate in Social History from the University of Iowa.
 He is worked on a book project 'Black Autoworkers and the Politics of Racial Liberalism in Detroit, 1941-1972.
 He used the FDI postdoctoral fellowship to do additional research and writing to prepare his manuscript for publication.
 He intends to examine more closely the relationship between black autoworkers' plant-based and community activism, particularly around the issue of housing.
 He also intends to examine further the role of gender tensions in shaping black autoworker's activism.
 He taught AAS 298/HIS 260 "African-American and Twentieth Century World Affairs" in Spring 2004.
 His publications include: RACE AGAINST LIBERALISM: BLACK WORKERS AND THE UAW IN DETROIT, Champaign, IL: University of Illinois Press, 2008.

 Pre-doctoral Fellow 2003-04

-Ramla Bandele received her doctorate in Political Science from Northwestern University, Evanston, IL.
+Ramla Bandele currently works an associate professor of Political Science at Indiana University-Purdue University at Indianapolis.
+She received her doctorate in Political Science from Northwestern University, Evanston, IL.
 Her Doctorate concentrated on the reasons and ways in which African-Americans have linked with other Diaspora communities and Africa itself to ameliorate the political and economic problems they all faced.
 Her dissertation uncovered the creative strategies that enabled these efforts to be pursued, and provides insights into why and how African-Americans participate in political and economic movements in the African Diaspora.
 Dr. Bandele also holds a Master's degree in Urban and Regional Planning from the University of Illinois.
 She was awarded the Farrell teaching assistant award and has served as a fellow in the Northwestern's Searle Center for Teaching Excellence.
 Dr. Bandele had already been engaged in cross-disciplinary teaching, she has taught Urban Politics as well as African-American politics in Northwestern University's summer school program.
-She also taught a freshman seminar in African-American Transnational politics at Northwestern University.
+She also taught a first-year seminar in African-American Transnational politics at Northwestern University.
 Dr. Bandele taught two courses "Africa and its Diaspora" in the Fall 2002 semester, and "Beyond Civil Rights: African American Politics in the International Arena" in the Spring 2003 semester.

-Cheryl Hendricks is currently working as the Head of the Southern Africa Human Security Programme at the Institute for Security Studies in South Africa.
+Cheryl Hendricks currently works as a professor at the University of Johanesburg.
+She worked as the Head of the Southern Africa Human Security Programme at the Institute for Security Studies in South Africa.
 She was previously a political analyst at the Institute for Justice and Reconciliation in Cape Town.
 She received a doctorate in Government and International Relations from the department of Government and International Relations, of the University of South Carolina.
 She also holds a Master's degree in Southern Africa Studies from the University of York, England and an Honor degree in Political Science from the University of the Western Cape, South Africa.
 Her Doctorate studies concentrates on Comparative Politics, International Relations and Gender Studies.
 Her focus in Comparative Politics is on politics in Africa.
 Dr. Hendricks was a Lecturer in the Department of Political Science and the department of Sociology o the University of Western Cape.
 South Africa.
 She had an active role in building research networks that linked Black South African scholars and provided them with the opportunity to interact with their counterparts from other parts of the continent.
 Dr. Hendricks taught courses, "South Africa: From Apartheid to democrat" in Fall 2001, and "Africa in Crisis/African in Transition" in Spring 2002.